Is becoming a geologist right for me?

 How to become a Geologist

-The minimal education required for entering the field of geology is a four-year bachelor's degree in geology, combined with courses related to a specific specialization.
+The minimal educational requirement for entering the field of geology is a four-year Bachelor's Degree in Geology, combined with courses related to a specific specialization.
 In high school, one should prepare for the scientific and mathematical rigour of the geology course load by focusing on sciences, mathematics, writing, computers, geography, and public communication.
-These skills, along with personal dedication, are essential for success as a geologist.
+These skills, along with personal dedication, are essential for a successful career as a geologist.

-After undergraduate school, many geologists continue on in education to pursue master's degrees and doctorate degrees in various areas of specialization.
-These include paleontology, mineralogy, volcanology, or hydrology.
+After undergraduate school, many geologists continue their education by pursuing a master's degree or even a doctorate in various areas of specialization.
+Specializations may include paleontology, oceanography, hydrology, or volcanology.